 “The most recent update provided to our office from the HCSO Crime Lab indicates that approximately 75 samples are potentially impacted.
 We are working continuously to identify any affected cases and are collaborating closely with the Crime Lab.
 We are committed to transparency and to ensuring integrity in all of our work," the attorney's office said in a statement to media.

-The attorney's office spokesperson says they were notified on September 26.
-HCSO released a public statement confirming the DNA contamination on Oct.
-14.
+The attorney's office spokesperson says they were notified about the possible contamination on Sept.
+26. HCAO released a public statement confirming the DNA contamination on Oct.
+14, but sent documents to KARE 11 showing HCAO alerted counsel numerous times, including the day after it was first made aware of the incident, on Sept.
+27.

-Brandt is just one of the many defense attorneys who believe an outside agency of some sort should review and investigate the DNA contamination.
+Michael Brandt is just one of the many defense attorneys who believe an outside agency should review and investigate the situation.

 "Trust but verify," Brandt said.